fteychene/installr/README.md

 Custom tool for autoinstall laptop

 ## Goal
-InstallR is aimed to be a ingle executable to download and use directly on your machine that :
+InstallR is aimed to be a single executable to download and use directly on your machine that :
  * Clone a git repository
  * Read configuration from repository
  * Execute tasks and configuration